starship/starship/docs/config/README.md

 # Display time on the right prompt.
 # This will only display if the terminal is wide enough.
 format_right = "$time"

+# Display status on the secondary prompt.
+# This will only display if the shell makes use of the secondary prompt, for example  Zsh's `RPROMPT`.
+format_secondary = "$status"

 # Wait 10 milliseconds for starship to check files under the current directory.
 scan_timeout = 10